 To simplify development, the GCC pass manager differentiates

-between normal inter-procedural passes and small inter-procedural
+between normal inter-procedural passes (see Regular IPA passes),

-passes.
-A small inter-procedural pass
+A small or late IPA pass (

 WHOPR mode.
 It defines only the Execute stage and during